Calais-Osterrepublic/idle-nope/README.md

 # idle-nope
 A basic idle game I made.
+If you are looking for the most barebone game structure, here you go.
+Feel free to do what you want so long as you give due credit.
+Enjoy.